mcduta/programming/fftw-benchmark/README.md

   * ``fftw3.c`` -- uses interleaved input/output arrays of ``fftw_complex``;
   * ``fftw3s.c`` -- uses split input/output arrays of ``float`` or ``double``;

 Both imlementations select the dimensionality (1D, 2D or 3D) and size of the transform using command line options.
 Also, the number of threads used by the transform is a command line option in the multithreaded executables.
-Single and double precision versions of the tests are generated as separate executables.
-So are single-threaded and multi-threaded versions.
+Single and double precision versions of the tests are generated as separate executables, and so are single-threaded and multi-threaded versions.
+The ``fftw3`` executable is the default target for ``make``.

 Both implementations measure and report the walltime taken by the library transform, as a measure of library/node performance.

 ## Build

 The code can be built by providing ``make`` the details of either the FFTW library or the MKL library.
-Thus, the following builds all the executable variants for FFTW
- (all executables are moved to a ``bin/`` directory):
+Thus, the following builds all the executable variants for FFTW (all executables are moved to a ``bin/`` directory):
 ```
 export FFTWDIR=/dls_sw/apps/fftw/3.3.8/64/6-avx2
 make FFTW_LIBRARY=fftw clean; make DBL=true  OMP=true  FFTW_LIBRARY=fftw; mv fftw3 bin/fftw3_dbl_omp_fftw;